sourcegraph/handbook/content/strategy-goals/strategy/code-insights/index.md

 ### Top customer, support, sales and marketing issues

 - The biggest issues customers face, and that we're addressing, are the yet-to-be-built product gaps.
 See the docs page for [Current Limitations of Code Insights](https://docs.sourcegraph.com/code_insights/explanations/current_limitations_of_code_insights).
-- The main sales task for Code Insights is focusing on repeatability and pipe generation of our Insights sales
+- The main sales task for Code Insights is focusing on repeatability and pipeline generation of our Insights sales
 - The main marketing task for Code Insights is building demand generation pipelines around our Code Insights content and public assets

 ### Competitive landscape